queens.utils package#

 queens.utils.fd_jacobian module#

-Calculate finite difference based approximation of Jacobian.
+Calculate finite-difference-based approximation of Jacobian.

 Note